 Peruvian culture is a beautiful mix of Hispanic and native traditions.
 The Quechua and the Aymara are the two main native cultures of Peru, both of whom speak their native languages.
-These Incan descendants have successfully preserved and developed their proud cultures despite the creeping in of globalization.
-In fact, the old Incan seat of Cuzco is still perceived as the cultural capital of the country by many.
+These Inca descendants have successfully preserved and developed their proud cultures despite the creeping in of globalization.
+In fact, the old Inca seat of Cuzco is still perceived as the cultural capital of the country by many.

 Peruvian typical dress is beautiful.
 In some regions, the women wear layers of bright skirts called polleras.
 Some wear black skirts with a wide embroidered belt, or cotton petticoats underneath with elaborate designs.
 Peruvian ponchos are a necessity in the highlands, where the cold can be harsh; the ponchos of Cajamarca and Puno are long and dramatic, where as those of Cuzco are shorter.
 Woolen or straw hats are also common.